lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

    -- Yoda, Jedi Master

-From technical perspective, IaC tools realisations have several variations:
+From the technical perspective, IaC tools implementation has several variations:

 * Mutable Infrastructure vs Immutable Infrastructure
 * Procedural vs Declarative
 * Master vs Masterless
 * Agent vs Agentless

-Each of this options has strength and weakness. [#]_
+Each of these options has its strengths and weaknesses. [#]_

-Along with that, Terraform aims to be industry-wide acknowledged mainstream as of now (Dec 2019)
+Along with that, Terraform aims to be an industry-wide acknowledged mainstream as of today (Dec 2019).

-Significant point should be mentioned: as soon as your IaC will describe more than several dozen of resources, migration on another tool become the pain somewhere little lower the back and there is no any automated tool to relieve this pain.
+It’s important to mention the following: as soon as your IaC will describe more than several dozens of resources, migration to another tool becomes the pain somewhere a little lower than the back.
+And there is no automated tool to relieve this pain.

 Few words about Terraform
 -------------------------